Canadian Imperial Bank of Commerce (NYSE:CM) Receives $70.40 Average PT from Analysts

-Shares of Canadian Imperial Bank of Commerce (NYSE:CM – Get Rating) (TSE:CM) have been assigned an average recommendation of “Hold” from the eight brokerages that are covering the company, Marketbeat.com reports.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and two have issued a buy rating on the company.
-The average twelve-month price target among analysts that have updated their coverage on the stock in the last year is $70.40.
+Shares of Canadian Imperial Bank of Commerce (NYSE:CM – Get Rating) (TSE:CM) have received an average recommendation of “Hold” from the eight ratings firms that are presently covering the stock, Marketbeat reports.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and two have issued a buy rating on the company.
+The average 1-year price objective among brokerages that have updated their coverage on the stock in the last year is $70.40.

-A number of research firms have commented on CM.
-CIBC upgraded shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “buy” rating in a research report on Tuesday, May 9th.
-Royal Bank of Canada boosted their target price on shares of Canadian Imperial Bank of Commerce from $69.00 to $70.00 and gave the stock a “sector perform” rating in a research note on Monday, February 27th.
-Canaccord Genuity Group raised shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “buy” rating in a research note on Wednesday, May 10th.
-Finally, StockNews.com downgraded shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “sell” rating in a research note on Wednesday, June 21st.
+A number of brokerages have issued reports on CM.
+Royal Bank of Canada increased their price objective on shares of Canadian Imperial Bank of Commerce from $69.00 to $70.00 and gave the stock a “sector perform” rating in a research note on Monday, February 27th.
+StockNews.com downgraded shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “sell” rating in a research note on Wednesday, June 21st.
+CIBC upgraded shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “buy” rating in a research note on Tuesday, May 9th.
+Finally, Canaccord Genuity Group upgraded shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “buy” rating in a research note on Wednesday, May 10th.

 Canadian Imperial Bank of Commerce Price Performance